 Physical and Environmental Controls.
 Service Provider’s physical security policies and practices shall be established, implemented and monitored within Service Provider organization.
 Physical security controls shall include, but not limited to, guards, locks and keys, authorized badges or cards and readers, CCTV security system, and environment controls (e.g. fire safety, temperature, humidity, battery backup) in areas or facilities from where the products and services would be delivered to Company.

+API SECURITY.
+The third-party security requirements outlined in this Annex are fully applicable to the APIs used or developed by the EXTERNAL PARTY to communicate or interface with the COMPANY assets, systems, or components. (if applicable)

 SECURITY ASSESSMENT.
 Company shall have the right to perform security and data privacy related compliance assessments covering Service Provider’s existing security program and security measures implemented, which may involve onsite inspections, review of documents, interview of personnel, accomplishment of security questionnaires, online meetings, email inquiries, and other methods to facilitate the conduct of compliance evaluation.
 Service Provider shall complete, upon the request of Company and on an annual basis, in a timely and accurate manner, a third-party security review checklist given by Company to Service Provider, in order to verify Service Provider’s compliance with its security-related obligations specified on this Annex.
 Refer to the related Annexure for the Third-Party Security Review checklist.
 A reasonable advance written notice shall be issued by Company to Service Provider prior to the start of the assessment.
 Service Provider shall fully cooperate with Company or its designated Assessor Company during the conduct of security and data privacy related compliance assessment and shall provide the necessary information, documents, and records (e.g. Policies, Security Reports, Attestation of Compliance, etc.) necessary to demonstrate its compliance and satisfy the objectives of Company’s assessment as long as it is relevant to the products/services agreed by both parties.

 SECURITY INCIDENT AND BREACH.
 Service Provider shall establish and maintain a security and privacy related incident response plan that must cover Service Provider’s assets storing, transmitting, and processing Company shared data or information and conduct periodic incident response exercises to determine Service Provider’s overall preparedness in the event of an incident.
 Service Provider shall notify Company within two (2) hours from discovery of any occurrence of an incident that may endanger or jeopardize the confidentiality, integrity, and availability of information or system affecting Service Provider’s assets that store, process, and transmit Company’s shared data or information and within twenty-four (24) hours from the time of discovery of an incident, a follow up report containing details about the incident must be sent to Company.
 In addition, Service Provider shall implement containment measures to minimize further damage and perform remedial measures to secure the affected assets.
 A copy of the incident report based on the result of an investigation shall be provided to Company upon its request without undue delay.
 The incident response plan shall include, but not limited to: